-Digital certificates allow us to relate electronically securely because they prove our identity.
-Its use is equivalent to a handwritten signature.
+Digital certificates allow us to interact electronically in a secure way because they prove our identity.
+Their use is equivalent to a handwritten signature.

 The use of digital certificates has become widespread among citizens in recent years, thus increasing the likelihood of identity theft.

-As the holder of your digital certificate, you are responsible for its use.
-It must be remembered that a digital certificate is personal and non-transferable, it is your "I" on the network and it is important that you follow good practices to avoid fraudulent use or impersonation of your identity.
+As the holder of your digital certificate, you are responsible for the use that is made of it.
+It is important to remember that a digital certificate is personal and non-transferable, it is your "self" on the network and it is important that you follow good practices to avoid fraudulent use or impersonation of your identity.

 1. Obtaining the certificate: